Dili: Water and sanitation

 Access to clean water and sanitation is an issue for some households.
 Over $250 million was invested by the UN and other organisations to build Dili's water infrastructure.
 Existing water sources and transportation infrastructure are considered sufficient to meet the immediate needs of the city, although work continues to improve quality and reliability.
 In 2007, 25% of residents received 24 hours of water.
 As of 2013, while 36% of households were connected to the water supply system, half Dili received less than six hours of water a day.
 Furthermore, water quality was irregular, with boiling advised.
 By 2015, it remained the case that less than 30% of those in Dili had access to a continuous water supply.
 In 2018, water remained available on average from 4 to 8 hours.

+Water is managed by the National Directorate of Water and Sanitation Services (Dirasaun Nasional Sistema Agua no Saneamentu/DNSAS), which derives 60% of water supplies from groundwater.
+This groundwater extraction began in the 1980s, and accelerated after independence.
+Private entities also pump water from the aquifer without regulation.
 Despite the inconsistency of supply, 91% of those in urban areas have some access to safe drinking water, with sources including pumps, public taps, and wells and boreholes.
 Some households have tanks installed to alleviate the impact of service interruptions.
 Half of the city's water comes from a local aquifer, and there are four water treatment plants at the southern edges of the city.
 Water tariffs were put in place in 2004, but were removed in 2006 following the 2006 East Timorese crisis.
+By 2010 27.821 m3 of water was pumped from the aquifer each day, almost as fast as the aquifer could refill.
 Trials for water tariff re-introduction began in 2013.
-Increasing usage has led to the aquifer unable to match demand during the dry season, and development has limited recharge rates.
+Increasing usage has led to the aquifer, the Dili Groundwater Basin, being unable to match demand during the dry season.
+An increasing number of wells has increased demand, while development altering drainage patterns has limited recharge rates.
+The aquifer is constrained by the ocean on one side and mountains on the others.
 Downstream areas also face saltwater intrusion.

 Dili is the location of the country's water testing laboratory, and thus its water quality is regularly monitored.
 The lack of manufacturing in the city is thought to have limited potential water pollution.
 However, pollution risks emerge from the common discharge of untreated household water, and leakage from latrine pits into the soil and relatively high water table.
+Water stores in households, as well as from some wells, has been found to have bacteriological contamination.
 As of 2010, only 16% of households emptied their latrine pits.
 Hera and Tibar lack water treatment plants, with residents relying on boreholes and delivery by water trucks.
 As of 2010, daily demand was 32,000 m3 in Dili proper, 520 m3 in Hera, and 220 m3 in Tibar.